HCPSS/schoolsites-help/_posts/2014-07-15-editing-news-message.md

 category: news
 ---

-Any news message can be edited by first going to the news page.
+Once you are logged into your website, you can edit news messages by going to the news page.

 ![news page](/schoolsites-help/images/news/news-page.png)